townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       A programming language that is designed to be easy for humans to read and write.

+   heuristic
+      A way to solve a problem that is not guarenteed to be optimal.
+      While it might not be guarenteed to be optimal, it is generally expected (by the agent employing the heuristic) to provide a reasonably efficient solution.

+   heuristic algorithm
+      A type of :term:`approximation algorithm`, that uses a :term:`heuristic` to find a good, but not necessarily cheapest, solution to an :term:`optimization problem`.

+   home position
+      In :term:`hashing`, a synonym for :term:`home slot`.

    home slot
       In :term:`hashing`, this is the :term:`slot` in the :term:`hash table` determined for a given key by the :term:`hash function`.

+   Huffman coding tree
+      A Huffman coding tree is a :term:`full binary tree <full tree>` that is used to represent letters (or other symbols) efficiently.
+      Each letter is associated with a node in the tree, and is then given a :term:`Huffman code <Huffman codes>` based on the position of the associated node.
+      A Huffman coding tree is an example of a binary :term:`trie`.

+   Huffman codes
+      The codes given to a collection of letters (or other symbols) through the process of Huffman coding.
+      Huffman coding uses a :term:`Huffman coding tree` to generate the codes.
+      The codes can be of variable length, such that the letters which are expected to appear most frequently are shorter.
+      Huffman coding is optimal whenever the true frequencies are known, and the frequency of a letter is independent of the context of that letter in the message.

+   Huffman tree
+      Shorter form of the term :term:`Huffman coding tree`.

    identifier
       An identifier is used to name a type introduced into a program by a :term:`declaration`.